twalker/eggshell/readme.md

 ------
 ### install

-assuming npm, grunt, and bower are available globally:
+Assuming npm and grunt are available globally:
-`npm install`
-`bower install`
-`grunt build`
+`npm install`  will install node modules and bower components `grunt build`

 ### run